Are you thinking of visiting Snæfellsnes Peninsula in Iceland and looking for the most complete guide to Snaefellsnes? This blog post if for you!

 There is also something really special that you can do in Snaefellsnes.
 It’s called the Viking Sushi Adventure Voyage, aka the Sushi Boat.
 It’s a boat tour from Stykkisholmur that visits the beautiful coastline with bird cliffs.
 You learn more about the area, the birds, hear Viking stories, and end the tour feasting on some freshly caught raw seafood, such and scallops or sea urchin.

 People are raving about this tour.
 So if you have a few hours to spare, this might be something really special to do in Snaefellsnes Peninsula.
-You can read more about it and check customer reviews on TripAdvisor.

 21. Other places to see in Snaefellsnes Peninsula